Latent Diffusion for Neural Spiking Data: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the German Research Foundation (DFG) through Germany’s Excellence Strategy (EXC-Number 2064/1, PN 390727645) and SFB1233 (PN 276693517), SFB 1089 (PN 227953431), SPP2041 (PN 34721065), the German Federal Ministry of Education and Research (Tübingen AI Center, FKZ: 01IS18039), the Human Frontier Science Program (HFSP), and the European Union (ERC, DeepCoMechTome, 101089288).
 We utilized the Tübingen Machine Learning Cloud, supported by DFG FKZ INST 37/1057-1 FUGG.
 JK, AS, and JV are members of the International Max Planck Research School for Intelligent Systems (IMPRS-IS) and JV is supported by the AI4Med-BW graduate program.
 We thank Chethan Pandarinath for providing access to their compute cluster to train AutoLFADS.
 We thank Christian F.~Baumgartner and all Mackelab members for feedback and discussions.
+We would like to also thank our reviewers for their insightful comments which improved our paper. \begingroup \fontsize{9}{11}\selectfont \endgroup